cimeister/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.

 ---
 I recently started my PhD in Computer Science with Professor Ryan Cotterell at ETH Zürich.
 I am passionate about the general applications of statistics and information theory to natural language processing; lately, my research has been on decoding methods for sequence models.
 In my free time, I like to rock climb, trail run, and search for the elusive cheap bar in Switzerland.
+You can check out some of my adventures on my husband's blog: http://www.timaiken.org/blog